corenn2/MediaServer/README.md

 ---

-## Install and Configure qBittorrent-nox
+## Install and Configure qBittorrent-nox (if you want to use docker at the button there is diffrent option)
 ```bash
 sudo apt install qbittorrent-nox
 qbittorrent-nox